💸 See if your business qualifies for a tax credit worth up to $26k per employee. 📞 Call Now: 855-979-9597

 So with both types of working capital financing, the funding company can feel pretty confident they’ll get their money one way or another.

-On the opposite end of the business financing spectrum, you’ve got commercial real estate loans and some equipment financing loans.
-These types of loans get secured by collateral (the real estate or equipment you’re buying), which means your lender can take your collateral if you fail to pay.
+On the opposite end of the business financing spectrum, you’ve got commercial real estate loans and equipment financing loans.
+These loans get secured by collateral (the real estate or equipment you’re buying), which means your lender can take your collateral if you fail to pay.

 Since that’s their safety net, lenders want to be very sure that the collateral is worthwhile.
 That’s why real estate usually needs to go through an appraisal and an inspection.
 Of course, foreclosing or repossessing an asset is a hassle.
 So your lender will also want to be pretty sure you won’t default on a loan, which is why these loans often have a more extensive underwriting process.